Welcome to our Creative Community

 Earn up to $7,500 for bachelor degree programs, up to $3,500 for associate degree programs, and up to $2,000 for certificate/diploma programs with no grant exceeding the amount of unmet financial need.

 Deadline: Students must be enrolled, confirmed and actively attending by February 24, 2017 to be eligible for this grant.

-Any student meets all admission requirements, and who earned at least 12 credits between the dates of 8/1/2015 and 8/31/2016 at another accredited institution that has ceased enrolling students, is eligible to receive an institutional grant.
+Any student that meets all admission requirements, and who earned at least 12 credits between the dates of 8/1/2015 and 8/31/2016 at another accredited institution that has ceased enrolling students, is eligible to receive an institutional grant.
 The grant amount is up to $7,500 for bachelor degree programs, up to $3,500 for associate degree programs, and up to $2,000 for certificate/diploma programs with no grant exceeding the amount of unmet financial need*.
 Students must be enrolled, confirmed and actively attending by February 24, 2017 to be eligible for this grant.
 The institutional grant will be disbursed per term, to enrolled students who meet the eligibility requirements.

 Eligible students earn the grant by being enrolled at least half-time and meeting the minimum Satisfactory Academic Progress standards.
 The grant will be disbursed within 10 calendar days of each term start date.
-Students can receive only one institutional transfer grant.
+Students can receive only one college transfer grant.
 Any credit balance resulting from the grant will not be refundable and is not redeemable for cash.

 Students transferring pursuant to an articulation agreement or from another EDMC school are not eligible for this grant.